GeliClub/fish/README.md

 **Java refersher**<br>

-Static/Class methods - Can be called anywhere given you have the variables for its parameters
+Static/Class methods - Can be called anywhere given you have variables to input as its parameters

 Instance/Object Methods - Called from an instance of an object using dot notaiton